haioco/k8s-installer/README.md

-all of nodes should have root access with password. we will install ansible on master node so it should has ssh access to all of the worker nodes. before start you shoud edit hosts files and add these lines end of the
+all of nodes should have root access with password. we will install ansible on master node so it should has ssh access to all of the worker nodes. before start you shoud edit hosts files and add these lines end of them
 #### edit hosts file with nano text editor
 ```ssh
 nano /etc/hosts